AvensioDev/shared/docs/api/classes/Dequeue.md

 > **contains**(`element`): `boolean`

-Defined in: queue.ts:588
+Defined in: queue.ts:664

-Checks if an element is contained in the Dequeue.
-For this function to work, a comparator must be set!
-O(size) amortized
+Test membership using the comparator when available.

+ Complexity: O(n)

 #### Parameters